openbsd/xenocara/app/xkbutils/README.md

-xkbutils is a collection of small utilities utilizing the XKeyboard (XKB) extension to the X11 protocol.
+xkbutils is a collection of small utilities utilizing the X Keyboard (XKB) extension to the X11 protocol.

 It includes:

- * xkbbell  - generate XKB bell events
+ * xkbbell  - generate X Keyboard Extension bell events
- * xkbvleds - display the state of LEDs on an XKB keyboard in a window
+ * xkbvleds - display X Keyboard Extension LED state in a window
- * xkbwatch - reports changes in the XKB keyboard state
+ * xkbwatch - report state changes using the X Keyboard Extension

 All questions regarding this software should be directed at the Xorg mailing list: